PREVIEW-Petrobras expected to cut investment, output in 2017-21 plan

 Jan 27 Highlights of the day for U.S. President Donald Trump's administration on Friday:

-RIO DE JANEIRO, Sept 19 Brazil's heavily indebted state-led oil company Petrobras will likely cut planned investment by about a sixth and its 2020 output goal by 14 percent under a five-year strategic plan scheduled for release Tuesday before markets open, according to analysts.
+RIO DE JANEIRO, Sept 19 Brazil's heavily indebted state-led oil company Petrobras will likely cut planned investment by about a sixth and its 2020 output goal by 14 percent under a five-year strategic plan that could be released as early as Monday after markets close, according to analysts.

 Petroleo Brasileiro SA, as the company is formally known, is expected to announce a 2017-2021 capital budget of $82.7 billion, or an average of $16.6 billion a year, according to the average estimate of eight analysts surveyed by Reuters.